Last Updated on June 29, 2023 by Christian Heide

 The iconic hill of Montjuïc has always been an important place in the 2000 years old history of Barcelona.
 Already during Roman times it served as a natural watch tower to spot early on if enemies were approaching the city.
-In the course of the centuries several fortress were erected on top of the hill.
+In the course of the centuries several fortresses were erected on top of the hill.

 In addition, it was the quarry for many building projects in Roman and in medieval times.
 For example, the church of Santa Maria del Mar in the El Born district was completely constructed with stones from the hill.